mauzeh/drubehat/README.md

 Installation
 ========
-These instructions are for Mac and Linux machines.
-If you are using Windows,
 1. Make sure you have a clean empty Drupal 7 installation running on your development machine (or VM box).
 2. [Download the ZIP for this repository](https://github.com/mauzeh/drubehat/archive/master.zip).
 3. Unzip the file in a directory of your choice.